Forensic limnology

 Forensic limnology is a sub-field of freshwater ecology, which focuses especially on the presence of diatoms in crime scene samples and victims.
-Different methods are used to collect this data but all identify the ratios of different diatom colonies present in samples and match those samples with locations at the crime scene.
+Different methods are used to collect this data but all identify the ratios of different diatom species present in samples and compare those samples with the location of a crime scene.
+Diatom testing is a key method to distinguish between drowning or disposal of a body in water after death.